i-winxd/FnF-chart-to-swing/README.md

 ## How do I use this?
 Prerequisites:
 * A windows 10 computer (I don't know how this works for mac users but if you've ran a python app before you'll likely know how)
+Download the exe file and run it.
+It will prompt you to select a chart.
+Choose it, and it will spit out the converted chart in the same directory as the .exe file.

 1. Download the ``.py`` file.
 2. Drag it into the folder of your choice.
 I will be assuming you're dragging it into ``C:\Users\<YOUR NAME>\Documents\swing_playground``
 3. Drag your ``.json`` chart into the directory I just mentioned.